Financial Aid Forms

-Eastern is currently the one most affordable Community and Technical College within the state of West Virginia.
+Eastern is currently the most affordable Community and Technical College within the state of West Virginia.
 Tuition is only $4,128 (plus books, fees, and supplies) to attend full-time for the year.

 Financial Aid Basics

 - Financial Aid awards will occur once all requested documents are submitted.

 - Financial aid funds will be awarded the third week of classes after the add/drop period for the semester ends.

 - Awards will occur each week thereafter.

-- Money owed to EWVCTC for tuition, books and fees, will be deducted from financial aid award and the remaining amount will be refunded to the student.
+- Money owed to Eastern for tuition, books and fees, will be deducted from financial aid award and the remaining amount will be refunded to the student.

 - Refund checks will be mailed to the mailing address on file within 14 business days.